Frijol/climate-change/GLOSSARY.md

 ## GWP
 Global Warming Potential, a metric developed by the EPA to compare the warming potentials of various greenhouse gases [EPA-GWP]

+## head differential
+the difference in heights between the hydrostatic head of a tidal barrage and the water outside the sluice gates

 ## HDV
 heavy-duty vehicles, 8.5k+ lbs GVWR [transportpolicy.net](http://transportpolicy.net/index.php?title=US:_Vehicle_Definitions)